 Session 11: Management of relapsed/refractory myeloma

 Arnon Nagler spoke about salvage (second) ASCT in terms of at which point in the treatment journey it is best used, providing a set of prediction factors for success, in particular, a first remission duration of at least 18 months.
 Meral Beksac followed with a presentation on the topic of IMiDs and PIs in relapse and refractory patients, talking through various clinical trials to compare the efficacy of PIs with newer PIs emerging as less toxic, and showing value overcoming high-risk disease, although limitations to these studies exist and must be evaluated.
-Xavier Leleu then spoke about optimal sequencing of therapy, talking through the different trial data for triplet regimens and explaining how continuous use until disease progression may be necessary.
-He also detailed the study design for many of the upcoming trials, including: phase Ib PAVO, phase III ELOQUENT-2, phase III HD-6, MUK9 Trial: OPTIMUM, GEM2017FIT Pethema study, as well as those planned by the IFM.
+Xavier Leleu then spoke about the optimal sequencing of therapy, talking through the different trial data for triplet regimens and explaining how continuous use until disease progression may be necessary.
+He also detailed the study design for many of the upcoming trials, including phase Ib PAVO, phase III ELOQUENT-2, phase III HD-6, MUK9 Trial: OPTIMUM, GEM2017FIT Pethema study, as well as those planned by the IFM.

 Session 12: Novel therapies/approaches